 How To Get to Floran Garden Bistro

 Kaktus Espressobar is a tiny treasure tucked along Vitastígur Street, offering a peaceful retreat from Reykjavik’s tourist bustle.
-True to its name, the café is dotted with cacti and greenery, adding a calming, earthy touch to its clean, Nordic interior.
-It’s a space that feels more like a cozy studio than a café—intentionally small, stylish, and soothing.
+True to its name, the cafe is dotted with cacti and greenery, adding a calming, earthy touch to its clean, Nordic interior.
+It’s a space that feels more like a cozy studio than a cafe.

 Known for its perfectly pulled espresso and strong dedication to quality, Kaktus keeps its coffee menu simple and precise.
 The focus is on great beans, clean flavor, and expert technique.
-You won’t find a cluttered menu here—just carefully crafted drinks, a few baked treats, and the tranquil ambiance of a well-curated space.
+Expect carefully crafted drinks, a few baked treats, and the tranquil ambiance of a well-curated space.

 Kaktus Espressobar Customer Ratings